Danial Williams: ONE Championship

 Williams made his ONE Super Series debut against ONE Flyweight Champion Rodtang Jitmuangnon in a non-title fight at ONE on TNT 1 on April 7, 2021.
 Williams lost the back-and-forth bout by unanimous decision.
 The fight was later named ONE Super Series Fight of the Year by ONE Championship.

-Williams is scheduled to face Rui Botelho on March 25, 2023, at ONE Fight Night 8.
+Williams was scheduled to face Rui Botelho on March 25, 2023, at ONE Fight Night 8.
+However, Williams replacing Rodtang Jitmuangnon faced Superlek Kiatmuu9 for the ONE Flyweight Kickboxing World Championship.
+He lost the bout via knockout in the third round.

+Williams faced Jonathan Di Bella for the ONE Strawweight Kickboxing World Championship on October 7, 2023, at ONE Fight Night 15.
+He lost the bout via unanimous decision.

+Williams faced Thongpoon P.K.Saenchai on December 7, 2024, at ONE Fight Night 26.
+He lost the fight via technical knockout in round two.

 Mixed martial arts career

 ONE Championship

 Williams faced the former ONE Strawweight World champion Dejdamrong Sor Amnuaysirichoke at ONE: Bad Blood on February 12, 2022.
 He won the fight by a second-round knockout.

 Williams faced Namiki Kawahara at ONE 156 on April 22, 2022.
 He won the fight by unanimous decision.

 Williams faced Zelang Zhaxi at ONE 159 on July 22, 2022.
 He won the fight by a first-round knockout.
-This win earned her the Performance of the Night award.
+This win earned him the Performance of the Night award.

-Williams faced Jeremy Miado on October 22, 2022 at ONE on Prime Video 3.
+Williams faced Jeremy Miado on October 22, 2022, at ONE on Prime Video 3.
 At weigh-ins, Jeremy Miado came in at 127 lbs, 2 pounds over the limit.
 The bout continued at a catchweight and Miado paid a fine to Williams.
 Williams lost by third-round technical knockout.

+Returning to MMA, Williams faced Lito Adiwang on February 17, 2024 at ONE Fight Night 19, losing the fight via unanimous decision.

+Williams faced Banma Duoji on October 5, 2024, at ONE Fight Night 25.
+At the weigh-ins, Banma weighed in at 136.25 pounds, 1.25 pounds over the flyweight limit.
+The bout proceeded at catchweight and Banna was fined 35% of his purse which went to Williams.
+He won the fight via unanimous decision.